 Set a few centuries in the future, near what used to be called the Mississippi river, after an apocalyptic plague reduced the human race to less than two million world wide.
 Those who survived and their descendants were struck blind and forced to rebuild as best they could without the ability to see.
-Some believed that the plague was sent by God to take away humanities sight and as time passed the ability to "See" has been almost totally forgotten except by those who consider "Vision" and "Color" and "Reading" to by evil and heretical.
+Some believed that the plague was sent by God to take away humanity's sight and as time passed the ability to "See" has been almost totally forgotten except by those who consider "Vision" and "Color" and "Reading" to be evil and heretical.

 High in the Sungrave Mountains exists the Alkenny village, a tribe of a few dozen people, led by their Chief warrior Baba Voss (Jason Momoa).
 One day, his wife Maghra (Hera Hilmar) goes into labor and gives birth to the children she was pregnant with when she was adopted by the Alkenny.
 The only thing is, the man who fathered the twins could See.
 And so can his children.

 This series provides examples of:

 - Apocalypse How: Class 2.
 The Plague wiped out most of humanity and left the remaining blind, forcing them back to the Ice-Age-esque hunter-gatherer level.